challenai/depict/README.md

 # depict

-WARNING: This project is working on progress, the APIs are not promised to stable before v1.0.0.
+WARNING: This project is currently developed positively, the APIs are not promised to be stable before v1.0.0.

 Depict is a JavaScript library for building canvas based user interface.